pitmonticone/uniformal.github.io/doc/setup/docker.md

 ```

 This will run the newest MMT.jar and store all archives inside a new volume called mmt mounted under `/content/`.
-The command can be run multiple times to (re-)start the container if neccessary.
+The command can be run multiple times to (re-)start the container if necessary.

 ### Storage